Milk-alkali syndrome: Prevention

 Increasing education in both people and clinicians surrounding milk-alkali syndrome can help prevent the disease.
 Over recent years, people have become more aware of the benefits of calcium and how to access it, leading to a consequential rise in cases of milk-alkali syndrome.
 It is crucial that people are educated by their healthcare provider(s) about how hypercalcemia can develop and the hallmark symptoms to monitor for.
 Often unknown to the person, calcium can come from many different dietary sources in addition to self- or prescribed-supplementation.
-Unfortunately, this can lead to the intake of amounts of calcium that exceeds recommended doses, causing harmful effects.
+Unfortunately, this can lead to the intake of amounts of calcium that exceed recommended doses, causing harmful effects.
 Particularly in persons with any degree of renal disease, supplementation of calcium can more easily result in deadly hypercalcemia and alkalosis.
 Generally, the daily intake of less than 2 grams of calcium is considered to be safe.
 Prior to starting any calcium supplementation, it is recommended to discuss the individualized calcium requirements of the person.
 If a person begins a calcium supplementation regimen, they should be educated on the common signs and symptoms of hypercalcemia and milk-alkali syndrome, as well as how to reverse the syndrome by discontinuing the offending agent and seeking medical attention.